Azure/ResourceModules/modules/managed-services/registration-definition/README.md

 ### Parameter: `authorizations`

 Specify an array of objects, containing object of Azure Active Directory principalId, a Azure roleDefinitionId, and an optional principalIdDisplayName.
 The roleDefinition specified is granted to the principalId in the provider's Active Directory and the principalIdDisplayName is visible to customers.

 - Required: Yes
 - Type: array

+### Parameter: `managedByTenantId`

+Specify the tenant ID of the tenant which homes the principals you are delegating permissions to.

+- Required: Yes
+- Type: string

+### Parameter: `name`

+Specify a unique name for your offer/registration. i.e '<Managing Tenant> - <Remote Tenant> - <ResourceName>'.

+- Required: Yes
+- Type: string

+### Parameter: `registrationDescription`

+Description of the offer/registration. i.e. 'Managed by <Managing Org Name>'.

+- Required: Yes
+- Type: string

 ### Parameter: `enableDefaultTelemetry`

 Enable telemetry via a Globally Unique Identifier (GUID).

 - Required: No
 - Type: bool
 - Default: `True`